65ndres/65ndres.github.io/_tabs/about.md

 order: 4
 ---

-I'm Andres Rojas, a skilled and innovative Software Developer with a passion for transforming ideas into efficient, scalable, and user-friendly solutions.
+I'm Andres Rojas, an innovative Software Developer with a passion for transforming ideas into efficient, scalable, and user-friendly solutions.
 What sets me apart is my passion for innovation and my ability to rapidly adapt to the dynamic pace of startups.
 From crafting MVPs to optimizing scalable systems, I'm driven to contribute my technical expertise to fuel the success of the team.

 ## Recent Projects